Mariner41165/MarinaDelbeevaMobile/README.md

 mvn clean test -PcloudWeb - initializes web application test on device Google Pixel 2

-mvn clean test -PcloudIosWeb - initializes native application test on device iPhone X
+mvn clean test -PcloudIosWeb - initializes web application test on device iPhone X

-####!Attention####
+!Attention

-For security resasons you should provide presonal security token to run the tests on EPAM Mobile Cloud.
+For security reasons you should provide presonal security token to run the tests on EPAM Mobile Cloud.
 You can get it on mobilecloud.epam.com in users settings.
 Copy the token and paste it in file "project.properties" in the directory src/test/resources/.